Where to Use Incense Sticks

 Natural Insect Repellent

-Citronella and mugwort formulations effectively deter mosquitoes (prevalent in Southeast Asia)
+Citronella and mugwort formulations are often used to deter mosquitoes in humid regions.

 Mindful Companion